shmuelie/weakdelegates/README.md

 }
 ```

 Documentation for the same named static methods on `System.Delegate` should be the same.
-Only real difference is that I use generics and inforce that it must be a delegate type at run-time instead of forcing you to do lots of casting.
+Only real difference is that I use generics and enforce that it must be a delegate type at run-time instead of forcing you to do lots of casting.

 The `T Weak<T>(T @delegate)` methods simply call `T Combine<T>(T a, T b)` with `a` set to `null` and `b` set to `@delegate`.
 The main advantage of using them is that you don't have to provide type arguments.